AXO Bid Day

 First year students typically live in the residence halls.
 You will move into your sorority house your sophomore and junior years at ISU!
 If you are lucky, you may be able to live in the house as a senior.

-You should receive your email 2-3 business days after completing your registration!
+You should receive your email within 5 business days after completing your registration!
 If you haven’t received it, we recommend checking your spam folders!
 If you still have not received the welcome packet, please email us at cpcrecruitment@iastate.edu or call 515-294-1023

 No!
 Please come as you are!
 The chapters are interested in getting to know YOU!